j3xugit/RaptorX-3DModeling/README.md

 2) Biopython (https://biopython.org/)

-Needed for both contact/distance/orientation predicton and 3D model building.
+Needed for both contact/distance/orientation predicton and 3D model building install by running "pip install biopython==1.76"
-Please install by running "pip install biopython==1.76"; A newer version may not work with Python 2.7.
+A newer version of Biopython may not support Python 2.7.

-** Required packages for contact/distance/orientation/angle prediction
+## Required packages for contact/distance/orientation/angle prediction ##

 1) Pillow

-Needed for visualizing predicted contact and distance.
-You may install it by running "pip install Pillow".
+Needed for visualizing predicted contact and distance; install by running "pip install Pillow"

 2) pygpu and Theano 1.0 (http://deeplearning.net/software/theano/install.html)

-Needed for train and run deep learning models.
-To install them, run "conda install numpy scipy mkl" and then "conda install theano pygpu" .
+Needed for train and run deep learning models; install by running "conda install numpy scipy mkl" and then "conda install theano pygpu" .

 Please make sure that the CUDA toolkits and CUDNN library have been installed on your machine with GPUs.
 Set the environment variable CUDA_ROOT to where cuda is installed, e.g., export CUDA_ROOT=/usr/local/cuda.
 Make sure that the header and lib64 files of CUDNN are in CUDA_ROOT/include and CUDA_ROOT/lib64, respectively.
 (Theano 1.0 works with CUDA 10.0 and cudnn 7.6.
-You may use other versions of CUDA and CUDNN for your own GPUs)
+Other versions of CUDA and CUDNN may also work)

 3) shared_ndarray (https://github.com/crowsonkb/shared_ndarray.git)

 Needed for train and run deep learning models for distance/orientation prediction.
-Download this package by "git clone https://github.com/crowsonkb/shared_ndarray.git";
+Download by "git clone https://github.com/crowsonkb/shared_ndarray.git";
 cd to shared_ndarray/ and then run "python setup.py install".

-** Required tools and sequence databases for MSA generation
+## Required tools and sequence databases for MSA generation ##

+Note that HHblits (and its seq databases), uniref90 and metagenome database are already available on RX machines, no need to reinstall them to run RaptorX on these machines.

 1) Install HHblits for MSA generation (https://github.com/soedinglab/hh-suite)

-In addition to the HHsuite package itself, please also download a sequence database specific to HHsuite, e.g. UniRef30_2020_03_hhsuite.tar.gz at http://wwwuser.gwdg.de/~compbiol/uniclust/2020_03/
+In addition to the HHsuite package itself, please download a sequence database specific to HHsuite and unpack it into a folder, e.g. UniRef30_2020_03_hhsuite.tar.gz at http://wwwuser.gwdg.de/~compbiol/uniclust/2020_03/.

 2) Install EVcouplings for generating MSAs by jackhmmer (optional, but not recommended since it is too slow)

 It is available at https://github.com/debbiemarkslab/EVcouplings .
-Although the whole package is installed, only the MSA generation module will be used.
+Although installing the whole package, only the MSA generation module will be used.
 Step 1: Download the package by running "git clone https://github.com/debbiemarkslab/EVcouplings.git".
 Suppose that it is located at $HOME/EVcouplings.
 Step 2: Run "conda create -n evfold anaconda python=3" to create a virtual environment and then switch to this environment by running "conda activate evfold".
 Step 3: cd to $HOME/EVcouplings and run "python setup.py install" to install the whole package.

-Note that although EVcouplings runs on python 3, but this version of RaptorX shall be run on python 2.
+Note that EVcouplings runs on python 3 while this version of RaptorX runs on python 2.
 Without jackhmmer, you may still run RaptorX by generating MSAs using HHblits only.
 The sequence database for jackhmmer is uniref90.fasta, which can be downloaded from UniProt.